emmc15/pyspark-testing-env/README.md

 # Credit

 Thanks @[arempter](https://github.com/arempter) for inspriaing for this repo.
-Source used in this project can be found [here](https://github.com/arempter/hive-metastore-docker)
+Source used in creating hive-metastore for this project can be found [here](https://github.com/arempter/hive-metastore-docker)